Need help? Call Communications at 206-631-3002

 - Your use of any social media network and your postings, displays, or communications on any social media network must comply with all state and federal laws.

-- Everything published on the district’s social media sites is considered public record and can be requested as part of the Public Records Act Public Records Act (RCW 42.56).
+- Everything published on the district’s social media sites or approved school social media accounts is considered public record and can be requested as part of the Public Records Act Public Records Act (RCW 42.56).

 - Remember that it is unacceptable to converse with students outside of school except for authorized educational purposes.
 Staff are required to adhere to the standards outlined in Policy 5253 Maintaining Professional Staff/Student Boundaries and its procedures.
 Public social networking sites are not the place to conduct school business with students or parents.